-INNOVATIVE LEARNING ENVIRONMENT
+WHS LEARNING ENVIRONMENT

-WHS's Innovative Learning Environment (ILE) provides open, flexible learning spaces, which paired with technology, enable teachers to choose from a variety of pedagogical approaches to enhance teaching and learning.
+WHS's Learning Environment provides flexible learning spaces, which paired with technology, enable teachers to choose from a variety of pedagogical approaches to enhance teaching and learning.
 They support students to develop future-focused skills and competencies for lifelong learning, while engaging in a knowledge-rich curriculum.

-The flexibility of our ILE enables teachers to deliver personalised learning, better meeting the needs of individual students.
+The flexibility of our spaces enables teachers to deliver personalised learning, better meeting the needs of individual students.
 Personalised learning is supported through leveraging digital technology, with students bringing their own devices to school (BYOD) and using them as tools for learning.